markuryy/comfyui-spiritparticle/README.md

 ### Features

-- Select images from a folder with two modes:
+- Selects images from a folder based on seed value
-  - **Random**: Randomly select images (controlled by seed)
-  - **Sequential**: Go through images one by one in alphabetical order (using seed as an index)
+- Uses seed to deterministically select an image (seed % number_of_images)
-- Automatically load associated text files (with the same name but .txt extension)
+- Automatically loads associated text files (with the same name but .txt extension)
 - Option to search recursively through subfolders

 ### Parameters

 - **folder_path**: Path to the folder containing your images
-- **selection_method**: Choose between "random" or "sequential" modes
 - **seed**:
-  - In random mode: Used as a random seed to select images
-  - In sequential mode: Used as an index to select images in order
+  - Used as an index to select images (seed % number_of_images)
   - Right-click on seed and set "control_after_generate" to:
-    - "increment" for sequential access (goes to next image)
+    - "increment" to cycle through images sequentially
-    - "randomize" for random access (selects random images)
+    - "randomize" to select random images each time
 - **recursive_search**: Whether to search in subfolders
 - **load_text_file**: Whether to load the corresponding text file with the same name